 The operating model is often referred to as the standard or traditional business model.
-In this model an inventor, who could be an individual or a company, develops a unique innovation and then protects the innovation by filing a patent, a copyright, or a trademark.
+In this model, an inventor, who could be an individual or a company, develops a unique innovation and then protects the innovation by filing a patent, copyright, or trademark.
 In instances such as a formula or a software solution, no protection is necessary simply because the innovation is considered a trade secret.

 Once the protection is in place, the owner of the IP will assign the innovation or the technology to an operating entity (corporation or LLC) which the owner and perhaps some investors will jointly own.
 We will refer to this operating entity as Acme Manufacturing Company.

 So, now that Acme controls the technology, it will be responsible for turning the innovation into a commercial product and in so doing, will manufacture the product, market the product, and distribute and sell the product.
 There is nothing new here, right?
 This happens every day.
 It is important to note that Acme will incur all of the costs associated with bringing the product to market and in return, it will receive all of the profits (or losses).

 The Licensing Model

 Before I describe how the licensing model works there are two very important issues to remember: